The 100 Most Influential Queer Books of All Time

 The Well of Loneliness by Radclyffe Hall (1928)

-Published in 1928, this thinly veined story of Hall’s own life — a story of a lesbian struggling for acceptance and love, cast from her home — was banned on its publication.
+Published in 1928, this thinly veiled story of Hall’s own life — a story of a lesbian struggling for acceptance and love, cast from her home — was banned on its publication.
 Hall went by the name John, and identified as an “invert.”
-Like her, main character Stephen is a tough, butch writer struggling with love and acceptance but determined to write her truth, knowing that her work and writing is what can best help change the perception of the queer community.
+Like her, main character Stephen is a tough, butch writer struggling with love and acceptance but determined to write her truth, knowing that her work and writing are what can best help change the perception of the queer community.
 Although the book wasn’t sexually explicit, it was still given an obscenity trial in the UK, and all copies were destroyed — the U.S. only allowed publication after a long court battle.
 The novel’s sympathetic and vulnerable depiction of sapphic women makes it a bold predecessor to much lesbian fiction that would eventually follow.

 Content warnings for suicide, alcoholism.